 The island of Ischia, the first Greek settlement in the bay, is dominated by Mt.
 Epomeo, once believed to be a deeply eroded central volcanic crater.
 In 1930, however, the Swiss vulcanologist, Alfred Rittmann, established that the greenish tufa rocks of Epomeo are not the remains of a crater, but the products of a powerful eruption that were thrust up and broken into blocks (called "uplifted horst").
 Other volcanic eruptions in the 1300s on Ischia, however, destroyed villages and forced inhabitants to flee to the mainland.
 Volcanic activity on Ischia is what presumably drove the original Greek settlers away in the first place, forcing them to move to the mainland, where they founded Cuma half a millennium before Christ.
 Also volcanic in origin, the nearby, low-lying island of Procida has its own small satellite isle of Vivara, obviously part of the rim of a crater.
 (It was also the site of a Mycenean Greek trading post, founded centuries before the "original" Greeks got to the area!)
 (Also see Pithecusa)

-was formed by the same general tectonic
+volcanic, but was formed by the same general tectonic

-that formed the Sorrentine peninsula.
-When times and
+plate upthrust that formed the Sorrentine peninsula.
+When

-sea levels were much different, Capri was an extension
+times and sea levels were much different, Capri was an

-of the Sorrentine peninsula.
-The presumed land bridge
+extension of the Sorrentine peninsula.
+The presumed land

 On Predicting Eruptions and Earthquakes

 It's simple.
 There are about 500 active volcanoes on the land surface of the Earth; also, the tectonic plates that fragment that surface are in constant movement.
 Thus, your crystal ball can be made of low-grade zirconium oxide and you will still be reasonably accurate if you "foresee" a major eruption or earthquake "sometime this year".
 What most people mean by prediction, however, is something different.
-They want: (1) "This particular volcano is about to erupt," and (2) "a 7.2 on the Richter scale is imminent at this particular spot."
+They want: (1) "Captain, this volcano is about to erupt," and (2) "a quake of magnitude 7.2 is imminent at this particular spot."

 First, the good news.
 The outlook for predicting volcanic eruptions is not all that bleak.
 The United States Geological Survey uses ground-based sensors and high-orbit satellites in its attempts to keep up with volcanic behavior.
 The sensors pick up underground noises and, thus, know that something is moving.
 The frequency of the rumblings tells what those materials are.
 The sensors are tuned to a Global Positioning Satellite (GPS), pinpointing the position of the sensors and allowing a computer to tell precisely where those materials are.
 This system provides a good picture of the anatomy of a volcano.
 As a volcano swells with magma, the deformation—as calculated by the GPS—can help determine whether or not an eruption is about to take place.